sjc5/kiruna/README.md

 ## What is Kiruna?

-Kiruna is a live refresh dev server and production-optimizing build tool.
-You can think of it as a Vite alternative for full-stack Go applications.
+Kiruna is a powerful development server and production build tool for full-stack Go applications.
+You can think of it as a Vite alternative for the Go ecosystem.

 ### Dev server features